DanielDuy/Maze_exit_locater/README.md

 Then the program finds a way out of the maze by trying to move around the maze until it finds a way out.

 The files that ends with ".in" is the files I used to test the program.
 These are the mazes, where "." is the path and "#" is a wall.

+The program runs in terminal where "Oblig6.java" is the main method.
+1. Compile java files:                                                                     % Javac Oblig6.java
+1. Run the code like this after compile (Choosing labyrint from file 5.in):                % Java Oblig6 5.in
+2. Then choose coordinates for where to start in the labyrint (Choosing coordinates (1,3): % 15 13

+After running these 3 commands, the program will use recursion to find any openings and return if found.